stucchio/Homepage/content/python_and_terrorism.rst

     count['perp_summary'] = count['perpetrator_cleaned'].apply(get_summary)

 This gets me a summary of each terrorist group, assuming wikipedia can easily find it.
-For example, here's the result of `get_summary('Al-shabaab')`:
+For example, here's the result of :code:`get_summary('Al-shabaab')`:

     'Harakat al-Shabaab al-Mujahideen, more commonly known as al-Shabaab (lit. \'"The Youth" or "The Youngsters", but can be translated as "The Guys"\'), is a jihadist fundamentalist group based in East Africa.
 In 2012, it pledged allegiance to the militant Islamist organization Al-Qaeda.[...a bunch more...]